Keeping Washington Clean and Evergreen

 What makes this role unique?

-As a Criteria Pollutant Specialist working within our newly created team implementing the Environmental Justice Review, Section 3 of the Climate Commitment Act (CCA), you will work closely with the Criteria Pollutant Reduction Specialist, Lead Air Quality Analyst, and other air quality monitoring and science staff to conduct and report on environmental justice reviews in overburdened communities.
-You will:
+In this role, you will serve as a researcher within our newly created team implementing the Environmental Justice Review, Section 3 of the Climate Commitment Act (CCA).
+You will work closely with the Criteria Pollutant Reduction Specialist, Lead Air Quality Analyst, and other air quality monitoring and science staff to analyze trends in criteria pollutant emissions and monitoring data in overburdened communities.
+As an Air Quality Data Analyst you will:

 Years of required experience indicated below are full-time equivalent years.
 Full-time equivalent experience means that any experience where working hours were less than 40 hours per week will be prorated in order to meet the equivalency of full-time.
 We would calculate this by looking at the total hours worked per week, divide this by 40, and then multiply by the total number of months worked.
 Examples of the proration calculations are: